theresaming/PortfolioLife/README.md

 - **Register** for an account and **login** to the service.
 Users who have not registered are unable to use the service.
 - **View** photos and albums on an account by using the sidebar in the top left corner of the homepage.
+- **Enlarge** a photo for viewing by clicking on the photo on the homepage.
 - **Upload** photos to an account, by clicking on the "Upload Photos" button on the homepage.
 - **Delete** photos from an account, by clicking on the trash can button over a photo on the homepage.
 Deleted photos cannot be recovered!
 - **Create** albums on an account, by clicking on the "Create an Album" button on the homepage.
 Albums cannot be created without a title and must contain at least one picture.